Jordan blocks of nilpotent elements in some irreducible representations of classical groups in good characteristic: Jordan block sizes in tensor products

 Let $u \in G$ be a unipotent element such that each $W_i$ is $u$-invariant and $W_i \downarrow K[u] = J_{d_i}(1)$ for all $1 \leq i \leq t$.
 By the following proposition, the Jordan block sizes of $u$ and $e$ are the same on $W_i \otimes W_j$ for all $1 \leq i,j \leq t$.

-\begin{prop}[{\cite[Corollary 5 (a)]{NormanTwoRelated}}] Let $V_1$ and $V_2$ be finite-dimensional vector spaces over $K$.
+\begin{prop}[{\cite[Section III]{Fossum}, \cite[Corollary 5 (a)]{NormanTwoRelated}}] Let $V_1$ and $V_2$ be finite-dimensional vector spaces over $K$.
 For $i = 1,2$ let $u_i \in \SL(V_i)$ be regular unipotent and let $e_i \in \mathfrak{sl}(V_i)$ be regular nilpotent.
 Then $u_1 \otimes u_2$ and $e_1\otimes \operatorname{id}_{V_2} + \operatorname{id}_{V_1} \otimes e_2$ have the same Jordan block sizes on $V_1 \otimes V_2$. \end{prop}

-The Jordan decomposition of the tensor product of unipotent matrices has been extensively studied in the literature \cite{Srinivasan}, \cite{Ralley}, \cite{McFall}, \cite{Renaud}, \cite{Norman}, \cite{Norman2}, \cite{Hou}, \cite{Barry}.
-There is no easy closed formula for the Jordan normal form in positive characteristic, but there are various recursive formulae involving only calculations with the integers $d_i$ --- see for example \cite[Theorem 1]{Barry}.
+The Jordan normal form of the tensor product of unipotent matrices has been extensively studied in the literature \cite{Srinivasan}, \cite{Ralley}, \cite{McFall}, \cite{Renaud}, \cite{Norman}, \cite{Norman2}, \cite{Hou}, \cite{Barry}.
+There is no easy closed formula in positive characteristic, but there are various recursive formulae involving only calculations with the integers $d_i$ --- see for example \cite[Theorem 1]{Barry}.
 By Proposition \ref{prop:tensorproductcompare}, such formulae can also be used to calculate the Jordan normal form of $e$ on $W_i \otimes W_j$.
 With this, we have a complete method for calculating the Jordan normal form of $\D (\rho \otimes \rho^*)(e)$.